Shout out to the tradie lady

-Women in the Trade and Construction fields are now more common than ever.
-BUT, they’re still the minority!
+Women in the trade and construction fields are now more common than ever.
+However, the tradie lady is still the minority!
 According to the latest data, around 28% of tradies in Australia are women.
+Why are the stats like this?
+Why aren’t more women in trades?
+It’s due to stereotypes.

-And whilst yes, for women it can be a challenging field due to these stereotypes, there is also a lot of potential.
+For women, it can be a challenging field due to these stereotypes.
+There is also a lot of potential.
+Here’s why women excel in the trade industry:

 By nature, who can deny that?
 Women are generally not good at taking “no” for an answer, and are experts at multiple attempts at trying to get what we want.
 Consequently, women leading projects, pass on to their team the quality of not giving up, and tackling challenges as they come up efficiently.